-Wimborne St. Giles is and will continue to be a unique and unspoiled village set within the beautiful countryside of the Cranborne Chase AONB.
-Over the next 15 years there will be some limited new development - housing, business premises and infrastructure - to help sustain and support a thriving and inclusive community of all ages, designed and located in a manner that it in keeping with the character of the village and surrounding countryside.
-Housing development is limited, in keeping with the rural environment, governed by local growth, the need for affordability and with more options for young families, the elderly and less mobile.
+Wimborne St. Giles is and will continue to be a unique and unspoiled village set within the beautiful countryside of the Cranborne Chase National Landscape.
+Over the next 15 years there will be some limited new development - housing, business premises and infrastructure - to help sustain and support a thriving and inclusive community of all ages, designed, and located in a manner that is in keeping with the character of the village and surrounding countryside.